13 Great Bars to Get a Beer and a Shot for $5 or Less in NYC

 Rudy’s is an institution, reportedly granted one of the first liquor licenses after Prohibition was repealed in 1933.
 The All-American special, a shot of Seagram’s whiskey and a pint of Rudy’s Blonde Ale, runs a Lincoln, flat.
 (The deal formerly known as the Stimulus Package came about in 2008, when a different liquor company was pushing a deal.)
 Pitchers cost $8 and hot dogs are free.
 “You could walk in with $10, get a pitcher, which is 4 pints, and get a meal of a couple hot dogs while also tipping your bartender,” says Danny Dee, Rudy’s manager since the ‘90s.
 “That’s completely impossible at any other bar.”

 The only problem with most beer and a shot specials is the rigidity of the deal.
 You’re usually stuck with a PBR and a gulp of the lowest rail whiskey imaginable.
-At The Looking Glass, you can pick a 16 oz. draft from 6 varieties, and pair it with any house shot (whiskey, tequila, vodka, etc.), all for $5.
-The bar itself is nondescript, but its backyard is a cheery place to get a good buzz on and enjoy the outdoors on a summer day without paying the typical rooftop/patio/sidewalk cafe tax.
+At The Looking Glass, you can pick a 16-ounce draft from six varieties, and pair it with any house shot (whiskey, tequila, vodka, etc.), all for $5.
+The bar itself is nondescript, but its backyard is a cheery place to get a good buzz on and enjoy the outdoors on an unseasonably warm day without paying the typical rooftop/patio/sidewalk cafe tax.

 If Clockwork’s happy hour special seems too good to be true, you’ve got a little good old fashioned neighborhood competition to thank.
 Located right around the corner, 169 has been in operation since 1916.
 And its 11:30am-7:30pm HH is among the best in the city. $3 will get you an “Old Man Can/Bottle” of beer (PBR, Carling Black Label, Schaefer, Genesee Cream, High Life/Miller Lite) and any well shot.
 Subtly New Orleanian environs (window shutters look like they’re fresh off a Creole cottage; beads are strung here and there; there’s crawfish on the menu) evoke genuine good times.